jdi-docs/jdi-light/source/includes/_tutorial.md

 }
 ```
 Now let's write a complex test that:<br/>
-- Opens Contact Page from the menu<br/>
+- Opens the Contacts Page by selecting a corresponding menu option<br/>
-- Validates that this page has correct URL and title<br/>
+- Verifies that this page has the correct URL and title<br/>
 - Fills all 11 different elements in this Complex form with some values<br/>
-- And validates that the form has been filled correctly<br/><br/>
+- And verifies that the form has been filled correctly<br/><br/>
 This is just as simple as filling the Login Form! <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">Amazing!</a><br/>

 ```java